Crediton: Economy

 Today, the town has two industrial parks at Lords Meadow and Fordton, a dairy and a small collection of units at Westward Business Park.
 It is the centre for shopping and business for the surrounding area, and has industries such as graphics and pharmaceuticals.

 Bristow's of Devon, founded in 1932 was one of the town's main employers but was closed in 2011 after owner New McCowan's went into administration.
 The factory, on Lords Meadow Industrial Estate, was reopened by Crediton Confectionery which has taken over the Bristow's brand.

 In 2001 the Crediton area was given priority status with regard to the government's Market and Coastal Towns Initiative, following the outbreak of foot-and-mouth disease.
 By 2006, of 45 projects in the plan, 18 had been completed, resolved, or begun.

-Pubs include the Crediton Inn on Mill Street, the General Sir Redvers Buller (a Wetherspoon's), the Three Little Pigs, The Ship, The Mitre on High Street, the Plymouth Inn on Dean Street, The Duke of York at the Green at the top of the High Street.

 Sport and leisure

 Crediton has a Football Club, (a Crediton United A.F.C.), (affiliated to the FA) which fields both Men's and Women's teams in Senior and Junior competition in local leagues.

 Crediton has a Rugby Club (affiliated to the RFU) which has three senior teams, one colts team and a strong girls and Junior section.